 Overlapping graphical widgets can be simultaneously visible on a given area through transparency.
-Similarly, several graphical haptics can share the same space on the tabletop surface and still contribute to the haptic behavior through what we call haptic transparency.
-This mechanism allows programming complex behaviors by using a combination of haptic shapes, hatpic images and haptic buttons atop each other.
+Similarly, several haptic graphics can share the same space on the tabletop surface and still contribute to the haptic behavior through what we call haptic transparency.
+This mechanism allows programming complex behaviors by combining haptic shapes, haptic images, and haptic buttons atop each other.
 Haptic transparency is implemented as an extension of the haptic behavior stacking mechanism in the behavior layer.